AU-CS-499-Spring-2020/sustainability-website/Journal.md

 Ben - Updated a few aesthetics
 	Finished news page
 	Worked on making news page more mobile friendly
+Kyle - Updates, more information, and reoganization of layout/design for Information page and About/Contact Us pages

 April 7 -
 Ben - Finished making mobile version of news page